laravel/docs/blade.md

 > {tip} When looping, you may use the [loop variable](#the-loop-variable) to gain valuable information about the loop, such as whether you are in the first or last iteration through the loop.

-When using loops you may also end the loop or skip the current iteration:
+When using loops you may also end the loop or skip the current iteration using the `@continue` and `@break` directives:

     @foreach ($users as $user)
         @if ($user->type == 1)